-2. The feedback received through the aforesaid consultations showed that a simplified regulatory framework is required for e-commerce exports of jewellery through courier mode.
-This can be implemented through a standard operating procedure (SOP) for bringing uniformity and certainty on the process and steps to be followed to facilitate such exports via International Courier Terminals (ICTs).
+2. The feedback received through the consultations with all stakeholders showed that a simplified regulatory framework is required for e-commerce export of Jewellery through courier mode.
+This can be implemented through a standard operating procedure (SOP) for bringing uniformity and certainty on the process and steps to be followed to facilitate such exports via international courier terminals (ICTs).

-Accordingly, an SOP in the following paras has been formulated.
-To accommodate the e-commerce business need, it incorporates a re-import process for returns of jewellery.
-For this, the Courier Imports and Exports (Electronic Declaration and Processing) Regulations, 2010 (hereafter referred as Courier Regulations) have also been suitably amended vide Notification No. 57/2022-Custom (N.T.) dated 30.06.2022.
-The SOP is applicable on e-commerce export of jewellery made of precious metals (whether or not studded or set with precious or semi-precious stones) falling under CTH 7113 (excluding parts of jewellery falling under CTSH 71131190 and CTSH 71131960) and imitation jewellery falling under CTH 7117 of the First Schedule to the Customs Tariff Act, 1975.
+Accordingly, an SOP in the following Paras has been formulated.
+To accommodate the e-commerce business need, it incorporates a re-import process for return of jewellery.
+For this, the Courier Imports and Exports (Electronic Declaration and Processing) Regulations 2010 (hereafter referred as Courier regulations) have also been suitably amended vide notification number 57/2022-Customs (N.T.) dated 30.06.2022.
+The SOP is applicable on e-commerce export of jewellery made of precious metals (whether or not studded or set with precious or semiprecious stones) falling under CTH 7113 (excluding parts of jewellery falling on the CTH 71131190 and CTH 71131960) and imitation jewellery falling under CTH 7117 of the First Schedule to the Customs Tariff Act, 1975.

-3. The SOP is as follows -
+3. The SOP is as follows: